DivyaTejaVenkat29/Fashion-Recommendation-System/README.md

 ## Key Objectives
 - **Develop a feature extraction model**: Utilize a pre-trained ResNet50 neural network to extract features from fashion item images.
-- **Implement a recommendation algorithm**: Use cosine similarity to find and suggest visually similar fashion items.
+- **Implement a recommendation algorithm**: Utilize k-nearest neighbors algorithm to recommend five visually similar products based on extracted features.
 - **Create an interactive web interface**: Build a user-friendly interface with Streamlit for users to select images and view recommendations.
 - **Optimize performance and accuracy**: Ensure the system provides accurate and relevant recommendations in a timely manner.